EchhOpp/rn-lightspeed/README.md

 ### `Stack` Component (a.k.a View)

-The `Stack` component is a container component that arranges its children in a horizontal or vertical stack.
+The `Stack` (a.k.a `View`) component is a container component that arranges its children in a horizontal or vertical stack.
 It supports various layout options like justifyContent, alignItems, gap, width, height, and backgroundColor.

+For easier use, you can use the `View` component instead of the `Stack` component, especially if you're familiar with React Native.

 #### Props: